-These turkey sliders on Hawaiian rolls have melted cheese, sliced deli ham, and cranberry sauce tucked inside the rolls and a buttery sauce brushed on top!
+Baked Turkey and Cranberry Sliders on Hawaiian rolls have melted cheese, sliced deli ham, and cranberry sauce tucked inside the rolls with buttery sauce brushed on top!
 They’re gooey, crusty, sweet, and savory!
 It’s the BEST combination of comforting flavors!

 Baked sliders are a perfect way to use Thanksgiving leftovers.
 But, you don’t have to wait until the holidays to make them, they’re for dinner or appetizers all year!
 Plus, in minutes you can easily make enough to feed a crowd, or just enough for a small family!